carabiner-dev/burnafter/README.md

 #### Architecture (Server Mode)

-Applications wishing to store secrets simply need to use the burnafter client library.
-When secrets are stored, burnafter launches a small daemon that handles client authentication and secret encryption and in-memory storage:
+Applications wishing to store secrets use the burnafter client library.
+In server mode (enabled with `WithServerLauncher(embedded.Launch)`), burnafter launches a small daemon that handles client authentication and secret encryption and in-memory storage:

 ```mermaid
 graph TD